worldbank/dime-standards/dime-coding-standards/data-map/README.md

 ## Master datasets

-In ProjectIE there are two unit of observations in the data linkage table - community and farmer - and we therefore need master datasets for both of them.
+In ProjectIE, there are two units of observation in the data linkage table - community and farmer.
-These master datasets should include all observations of these two units that the research team ever interact with.
+Therefore, we need master datasets for each of these, and each master dataset should include all observations that the research team has ever interacted with.
-Note that this is often includes more observations than what are included in your analysis sample.
+Note that due to this definition, the master datasets will often include more observations than are included in your analysis sample.
+For example, in ProjectIE,
-Examples of this could in the ProjectIE be farmers listed in the government partner's admin data that were selected to be a part of the sample, or farmers that are not in your study and but who attended the training offered to the treatment group anyways and are included in the monitoring data.
+these additional observations could include farmers listed in the government partner's admin data that were not selected to be a part of the sample.
+Similarly, there could be farmers who were not included in your study sample, but who treatment group training programs, and were therefore included in the monitoring data.

 #### Farmer master dataset